-In the early years, ages 5 through 8, reading, spelling, handwriting, and basic grammar and vocabulary skills should be taught.
-Reading comprehension can be learned through simple narration exercises and having your child tell you back a brief summary or explanation of what they read or what was read to them.
+In the early years (ages 5 through 8) reading, spelling, handwriting, and basic grammar and vocabulary skills should be taught.
+Reading comprehension can be learned through simple narration exercises such as having your child tell you back a brief summary of what they read or what was read to them.

-As children mature developmentally, usually around grade 4, they will be able to begin learning the more complex language skills of composition, sentence diagramming for a more in depth understanding of grammar, and more advanced spelling and vocabulary words.
-In the upper elementary years, students are usually able to begin writing creatively using their original thoughts, but this skill can take up through the middle school years and beyond to achieve.
-The upper elementary years, grades 4, 5, and 6 are when students typically transition from learning to read to now reading to learn.
+As children mature developmentally, usually around grade 4, they can begin learning the more complex language skills of composition, sentence diagramming, and more advanced spelling and vocabulary words.
+In the upper elementary years, students are usually able to begin writing creatively using their original thoughts, but this skill may take through the middle school years and beyond to achieve.
+The upper elementary years (grades 4, 5, and 6) are when students typically transition from learning to read to now reading to learn.

 Grades 7 and 8 are transitional years.
-By this time students should be proficient in grammar and spelling and be able to begin focusing on acquiring the writing skills that will be required for high school; however, it is not uncommon for some students to struggle with these skills through middle school.
+By this time, students should be proficient in grammar and spelling and can begin focusing on acquiring the writing skills that will be required for high school.
+It is not uncommon for some students to struggle with these skills through middle school.
 In this case, additional spelling and grammar exercises can be practiced as needed.
-In these years it’s best to take time to sure up any gaps in basic language arts skills and to introduce more advanced writing assignments such as book reports, summary writing, the outline, and the five paragraph essay.
+In these years it’s best to take time to shore up any gaps in basic language arts skills and to introduce more advanced writing assignments such as book reports, summary writing, the outline, and the five paragraph essay.

 Vocabulary is a subject that can be included all the way through 12th grade and even beyond!
 As an adult, I’m still learning new words.
 There is curriculum available to teach vocabulary, but it can just as well be learned in context through exposing your student to a wide variety of literature throughout their entire education.

-There are different ways to go about teaching language arts in your homeschool.
-Here is a summary of the options:
+There are several different ways to go about teaching language arts in your homeschool.
+Here are a few options: